TomHilder/wakeflow/README.md

 Contributions to `wakeflow` are welcome.
 If you would like to implement a new feature, please:

-1. Install using the above installatio from source instructions
+1. Install using the above installation from source instructions
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
 3. Commit your Changes (`git commit -m 'Added some NewFeature'`)
 4. Push to the Branch (`git push origin feature/NewFeature`)